badonnthedeer/AnthroTraits/README.md

 <h1>Positive Trait List</h1>
 <ul>
     <li><h2>Hoofed</h2><br>
-    You have foot-hooves, which make you move faster, and your feet cannot be scratched, lacerated, or bitten.
+    You have foot-hooves.
+Your feet cannot be scratched, lacerated, or bitten.
+    +1 Nimble
     </li>
     <li><h2>Pawed</h2><br>
     You have foot-paws, which make you move stealthier.
+    +1 Stealth
+    +1 Lightfoot
     </li>
     <li><h2>Feral Body</h2><br>
     Like a feral, you are stronger but less fit.